 The teacher guides a breathing meditation asking them to take three deep and slow breaths counting “1, 2, 3” for each breath, in and out, they observe the toy as it moves with their breath.
 This activity helps them to become aware of their breath and it is a great way to calm down and focus.

-Another activity which can be developed with primary and secondary school children is the Mindful Jar, also called Calm down Jar or Sensory Bottle, which is really easy to create and fun to do at any age.
+Another activity that can be developed with primary and secondary school children is the Mindful Jar, also called Calm down Jar or Sensory Bottle, which is really easy to create and fun to do at any age.

-A jar or plastic bottle can be filled with water, glycerine, food colors, watercolor paint, glitters, buttons, Lego pieces, small objects, and spangles, etc.
+A jar or plastic bottle can be filled with water, glycerine, food colors, watercolor paint, glitters, buttons, Lego pieces, small objects, spangles, etc.

 The activity of creating the jar itself can already be considered a mindful activity since students can connect with their favorite colors, choose the objects, and follow a procedure while paying attention to every single step.
 This activity can also be accompanied by relaxing music.

 Once the mindful jar or bottles have been created, the teacher can start a short meditation about emotions and stress.
-Teachers can invite students to imagine that the glitters or the objects in the jar are like thoughts and emotions, moving around, very quickly, in a confusing way in the mind when stress, anger or sadness are present.
+Teachers can invite students to imagine that the glitters or the objects in the jar are like thoughts and emotions, moving around, very quickly, in a confusing way in the mind when stress, anger, or sadness are present.
 Breathing deeply and observing how the mind becomes clear again from negative thoughts and emotions can provide time to calm down.

 I usually suggest that teachers run the activity altogether for the first time and then keep a couple of jars available in the classroom (or better, each student can have his/her own jar) and allow students to use them as they feel the need to do so at any time.

-Engaging in this activity, will help students increase their sense of being leaders of their wellbeing, and help them understand that resilience is something that they can practice (and get better at) themselves.
+Engaging in this activity will help students increase their sense of being leaders of their wellbeing, and help them understand that resilience is something that they can practice (and get better at) themselves.

 Check out our teacher training course if you wish to discover more about how to use Mindfulness in the classroom.